Source link2

 shell>

-The server executes the contents of the file named by themysqld_safe --init-file=/home/me/mysql-init &
+The server executes the contents of the file named by themysqld_safe --init-file=/home/me/mysql-init &--init-fileoption at startup, changing eachrootaccount password. -

 After the server has started successfully, delete